pieroxy/conkw/doc/INSTALL.md

 The step 3 above will not do anything if conkw is already installed.
 To force installation to happen again, use the `--force-install` flag.
 If you edited and changed files in the `conf` directory, they will be kept and the new configuration will be installed as `config.jsonc.1` and/or `logging.properties.1` respectively.

-If you want ot reset the configuration to the new install configuration, use the `--override-config-modifications` flag.
+If you want to reset the configuration to the new install configuration, use the `--override-config-modifications` flag.
 This way, both files will be reset, and if you made changes to them, your version will be saved as `config.jsonc.1` and/or `logging.properties.1` respectively.